AnaadiAI/kalanjiyam/docs/quickstart.rst

 Then go to `localhost:5000` to see the local application.

-Some parts of Ambuda, such as PDF parsing and project uploads, need to run tasks in the background.
+Some parts of Kalanjiyam, such as PDF parsing and project uploads, need to run tasks in the background.
 To add support for these in your local setup, run the following::

     ./scripts/install_osx_dependencies.sh